 Historic Sites of Manitoba: Warren Consolidated School No. 740 (Warren, RM of Woodlands)

-Hanlan School No. 740, later renamed Warren School, was established in Warren, in the Rural Municipality of Woodlands, in March 1893.
+Hanlan School No. 740, later renamed Warren School, was established at Warren, in the Rural Municipality of Woodlands, in March 1893.
 As the population of the area grew, there was increasing need for a larger building.
-Warren Consolidated School District was formally established March 1910 and a two-storey frame building was designed by architect R. L. Smith and erected by M. S. Peacock next to the Hanlan/Warren School.
+Warren Consolidated School District was formally established March 1910 and a two-storey wood frame building was designed by architect Ralph L. Smith and erected by Mark Stanley Peacock (1875-1934, husband of Maude Jarrett) next to the Hanlan/Warren School.
 It opened for classes on 5 September 1911.
 The building had four classrooms and a full basement with playrooms for girls and boys.
 All grades were taught, including high school, drawing students from an area of some 55 square miles, including those who formerly attended Meadowlea School No. 41, Hanlan School, and Invicta School No. 1084.
-An opening ceremony, attended by Minister of Education G. R. Coldwell, was held on 10 November 1911.
+An opening ceremony, attended by Minister of Education George R. Coldwell, was held on 10 November 1911.

 The school burned to the ground on 19 November 1956.

-Among the other teachers of Warren Consolidated School was Maude Peacock (1912-1914).
+Among the other teachers of Warren Consolidated School was Maude Jarrett (1912-1914).